-This document helps new project members understand the projects goals, available resources, project dependencies, budget and timeline, and where the project is in accordance to the schedule.
+This document helps new project members understand the projects goals, available resources, project dependencies, budget, timeline, and where the project is in accordance with the schedule.

 2. Introductions – Make it memorable

 This step can be fun depending on the approach you take.
-For example, bowling is a great way to meet other members and learn what their role is within the team.
+For example, if you can meet in-person, bowling is a great way to meet other members.
+If the meeting is remote think about hosting a virtual get to know lunch with a planned icebreaker.
+Try to identify ways to introduce the new team member in a unique way and provide a space for the new employee to learn what their role is within the team.
 Introductions are important because new project members will benefit from an informal opportunity to officially meet the entire team, both internal and external members.
-Taking the time as the project lead to ensure that this step happens is crucial.
+As the project lead, taking the time to ensure that this step happens is crucial.
 It is a great way for the new member to understand what the project resources are, and it also creates a better understanding of the key roles and responsibilities each person holds and the various teams they will be working with.

 3. Tool Access